Parks, Recreation, Sport & Tourism (PRST)

 PRST 1011: Academic Planning and Career Orientation in Parks, Recreation, Sport and Tourism

 Orientation to the field and analysis of career opportunities in leisure services, including Tourism Development, Sport Management, Natural Resource Recreation Management, and Recreation Administration.
-Academic planning leading to B.S. in Parks, Recreation and Sport.
+Academic planning leading to B.S. in Parks, Recreation, Sport and Tourism.
 Graded on A-F basis only.

 Credit Hour: 1